vkuncha1/Student-Course-Registration-/README.md

 A HashMap's insertion, deletion, and search operations typically require O(1) constant time.
 In the worst situation, searching, insertion, and deletion in Java take O(n) time.

+HashMap was my choice because to store the unique student id's and their courses, searching, updation operations with O(1) time.
+With increase in size, the hashmap space will increase.
+So, the space complexity for HashMap is O(n).

 -----------------------------------------------------------------------